 Metformin Use in Patients Hospitalized With COVID-19: Lower Inflammation, Oxidative Stress, and Thrombotic Risk Markers and Better Clinical Outcomes

-Bliden et al., Circulation, 144:A12228
+et al., Circulation, 144:A12228, Nov 2021

 Retrospective 75 diabetes patients, 34 on metformin, showing lower mortality with treatment in unadjusted results with minimal group details.

-Standard of Care (SOC): SOC for COVID-19 in the study country,
+Standard of Care (SOC) for COVID-19 in the study country,

-very low average efficacy for approved treatments
+the USA, is very poor with very low average efficacy for approved treatments1.

-Only expensive, high-profit treatments were approved.
-Low-cost treatments were excluded, reducing the probability of treatment—especially early—due to access and cost barriers, and eliminating complementary and synergistic benefits seen with many low-cost treatments.
+Only expensive, high-profit treatments were approved for early treatment.
+Low-cost treatments were excluded, reducing the probability of early treatment due to access and cost barriers, and eliminating complementary and synergistic benefits seen with many low-cost treatments.

 This may explain in part the very high mortality seen in this study.